Public transport step by step

 On the side of each vehicle, apart from the line marking, there is also an information plate available listing the main streets along the route.

-After the vehicle has come to a halt, especially in autumn and winter, passengers should open the door themselves, by pressing the button placed next to the door or on the door.
+After the vehicle has come to a halt passengers should open the door themselves, by pressing the button placed next to the door or on the door.
+Due to the prevailing coronavirus pandemic, the doors are opened by people driving the vehicle.

 In the vehicle

-There is a validating machine to be found by the door on all buses, trams, and urban rapid rail.
-Tickets which have not been validated earlier, i.e. each single fare ticket or unused seasonal or time-limit ticket, should be validated immediately after boarding the vehicle.
+There is a validating machine to be found by the door on all buses, trams, and SKM trains.
+Tickets which havs not been validated earlier, i.e. each single fare ticket or unused seasonal or time-limit ticket, should be validated immediately after boarding the vehicle.

 Passengers who have not bought their tickets before boarding the vehicle may use the ticket vending machines.
-They can be found in all buses (except “L” lines), trams and Rapid Urban Railway (SKM) trains.
+They can be found in all buses (except “L” lines), trams and SKM trains.
 The location of the ticket machine in the vehicle is indicated by special pictograms at the entrance.
-In addition tickets can be bought through plications on mobile devices (SkyCash, mPay, moBilet and jakdojade.pl).
+In addition tickets can be bought through applications on mobile devices.

 Entrances to underground stations are marked with a pictogram and the name of the station.
 There are entrance gates installed before the very entrances to the underground platforms.
 Likewise the validating machines, the gates have a dedicated area for bringing proximity cards and a small opening for ticket validation.
 Entering the platform is allowed only for those passengers who have valid tickets.
 Tickets should be validated before entering the platform area.
 Tickets which have already been validated are used for opening the gates – they should be used in the same way as unvalidated tickets.